Semi-random process without replacement: Abstract

 \section{Abstract}

 Semi-random processes involve an adaptive decision-maker, whose goal is to achieve some pre-determined objective in an online randomized environment.
 We introduce and study a semi-random multigraph process, which forms a no-replacement variant of the process that was introduced in~\cite{BHKPSS}.
 The process starts with an empty graph on the vertex set $[n]$.
-For every positive integer $k$, in the $k$th round of the process, the decision-maker, called \emph{Builder}, is offered the vertex $v_k := \pi_{\lceil k/n \rceil}(k - \lfloor (k-1)/n \rfloor n)$, where $\pi_1, \pi_2, \ldots$ is a sequence of permutations in $S_n$, chosen independently and uniformly at random.
-Builder then chooses an additional vertex (according to a strategy of his choice) and connects it by an edge to $v_k$.
+For every positive integers $q$ and $1\leq r\leq n$, in the $((q-1)n+r)$th round of the process, the decision-maker, called \emph{Builder}, is offered the vertex $\pi_q(r)$, where $\pi_1, \pi_2, \ldots$ is a sequence of permutations in $S_n$, chosen independently and uniformly at random.
+Builder then chooses an additional vertex (according to a strategy of his choice) and connects it by an edge to $\pi_q(r)$.

 For several natural graph properties, such as $k$-connectivity, minimum degree at least $k$, and building a given spanning graph (labeled or unlabeled), we determine the typical number of rounds Builder needs in order to construct a graph having the desired property.
-Along the way we introduce and analyze two urn models which may also have independent interest.
+Along the way we introduce and analyze an urn model which may also have independent interest.